Sherwood Foresters: Territorial Force

+Men of the 1/8th Battalion, Sherwood Foresters, fixing fuses in stokes mortar bombs.
+Fonquevillers, France, March 1917.

 The 1/5th, 1/6th, 1/7th and 1/8th battalions landed in France as part of the Sherwood Foresters Brigade in the North Midland Division (later 139th (Sherwood Foresters) Brigade and 46th (North Midland) Division respectively) in February 1915 for service on the Western Front.

 The 2nd-Line TF battalions formed on the outbreak of war, the 2/5th, 2/6th, 2/7th and 2/8th battalions, moved to Ireland as part of the 178th (2/1st Nottinghamshire and Derbyshire) Brigade in the 59th (2nd North Midland) Division in April 1916.
 During the Easter Rising in Ireland, the 2/7th and 2/8th battalions lost over two hundred men killed or wounded at Mount Street on 26 April and at the South Dublin Union on 27 April.
 The 2/5th, 2/7th and the 2/8th battalions transferred to Le Havre in February 1917 for service on the Western Front while the 2/6th battalion transferred to Boulogne-sur-Mer in February 1917 also for service on the Western Front.

 3rd-Line TF battalions (3/5th, 3/6th, 3/7th and 3/8th) were also formed to train drafts for the battalions overseas.

 The 21st Battalion was formed from Home Service men of the TF.

 New Armies

 Men of the Sherwood Foresters following up the Germans near Brie, March 1917.

 The 9th (Service) Battalion landed at Suvla Bay as part of the 33rd Brigade in the 11th (Northern) Division in August 1915; it was evacuated from Gallipoli to Egypt in December 1915 and then moved to France in July 1916 for service on the Western Front.

 The 10th (Service) Battalion landed at Boulogne-sur-Mer as part of the 51st Brigade in the 17th (Northern) Division in July 1915 also for service on the Western Front.

 The 11th (Service) Battalion landed at Boulogne-sur-Mer as part of the 70th Brigade in the 23rd Division in August 1915 before transferring to Italy in November 1917 and then to France in September 1918.

 The 12th (Service) Battalion (Pioneers) landed in France as pioneer battalion for the 24th Division in August 1915 for service on the Western Front.

 The 15th (Service) Battalion (Nottingham) (a 'Bantam battalion') landed in France as part of the 105th Brigade in the 35th Division in February 1916 also for service on the Western Front.

 The 16th (Service) Battalion (Chatsworth Rifles), which had been formed by the Duke of Devonshire, and the 17th (Service) Battalion (Welbeck Rangers), which had been formed by the Lord Mayor of Nottingham, both landed at Le Havre as part of the 117th Brigade in the 39th Division in March 1916 also for service on the Western Front.

-There were three other short-lived New Army battalions of the regiment: the 18th (Service) Battalion (another Bantam unit), the 19th (Reserve) Battalion and the 20th (Labour) Battalion.
+There were other short-lived New Army battalions of the regiment: the 13th and 14th (Service) (later (Reserve)) Battalions, the 18th (Service) Battalion (another Bantam unit), the 19th (Reserve) Battalion and the 20th (Labour) Battalion.